kkugosu/Uncertainty-Estimation/README.md

 so we make W in logp(Y|X,w) follows $w + \Delta w $, W in p(w) follows w

-# is that can be gaussian process?
+# Is that can be gaussian process?

 The output never become gaussian so this model can't be gaussian process.
 But this model can approximate gaussian process by clt.